Technologicat/mcpyrate/doc/quasiquotes.md

 Out[21]: False
 ```

-Note the telltale uuid-suffixed names, indicating hygienic captures.
+This example used mutual recursion, but the same technique works for simple

-The same technique works for simple self-recursion, too.
-However, for that, let
+self-recursion, too.
+Note the telltale uuid-suffixed names, indicating hygienic
-us demonstrate a different trick, using `mcpyrate.utils.extract_bindings`.
-For a
+captures.

-hygienic self-reference, the function object for the macro itself is obviously
+Finally, for the sake of exposition, let us demonstrate another useful advanced
-in scope, and because the macro is being expanded, it's (almost) guaranteed to
+technique, using `mcpyrate.utils.extract_bindings`.
+If we know that the macro we
-be in the bindings of the current expander.
-So we can grab the name from there,
+want to invoke is in the current expander's bindings, we can grab its name from
-and then just refer to it classically (non-hygienically):
+there, and then refer to it classically (non-hygienically):

 ```python
 from mcpyrate.utils import extract_bindings